Friday Favourites: Homemade Pizza [Recipe]

 For the dough:

-- Transfer the dough to a lightly floured board and knead for about 1 minute to form into a smooth round.
-Place the dough in a lightly floured bowl, cover with a clean tea towel and leave in a warm place for at least two hours to rise.
+- Turn the dough out onto a lightly floured board and knead for about 1 minute to form into a smooth round.
+Place the dough in a lightly floured bowl, cover with a cling film (saran wrap) and leave in a warm place for about an hour to rise.